Adiazzax/Adiazzax/README.md

 - 👨🏻Hi, I’m Adi
-- 💻I’m interested in Web Programming
+- 💻I’m interested in Machine Learning
 - 🏫I'm a student at Adhirajasa Reswara Sanjaya University
-- 📧Contact me on email adiazzax@gmail.com
+- 📧Contact me on email adikarawinata@gmail.com

 <!---
 Adiazzax/Adiazzax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.